-- 'so Paul left the synagogue'-it was always Paul's custom to go to the synagogue first.
-But just because the synagogue refused to hear the message doesn't mean the message was stopped. - 'power to do unusual miracles'-earlier, the Holy Spirit filled Peter so powerfully that his shadow was causing miracles.
+- 'so Paul left the synagogue'-as we've discussed, it is always Paul's custom to go to the synagogue first.
+But just because the synagogue refuses to hear the message here doesn't mean the message is stopped. - 'power to do unusual miracles'-earlier, the Holy Spirit filled Peter so powerfully that his shadow was causing miracles.
 Similarly, Paul's handkerchiefs are causing miracles here.
-The Holy Spirit is using Paul to reach Ephesus and Asia just as he used Peter to reach Jerusalem and Judea. - But who are you?'-Jesus' name is powerful, but it's not a magic incantation.
+The Holy Spirit is using Paul to reach Ephesus and Asia just as he used Peter to reach Jerusalem and Judea. - 'But who are you?'-Jesus' name is powerful, but it's not a magic incantation.
 The sons of Sceva learn the hard way that you need legitimate authority and real power to cast out demons by the name of Jesus.
 Fortunately, Jesus is very generous with his authority and his power.
-To receive his authority, all you have to do is become his follower.
+To receive his authority, all you have to do is follow him.
 To receive his power, you only have to be filled with his Spirit.
 In chapter 2, Peter says that Jesus desires everyone to receive this power.
 The Holy Spirit is available to the sons of Sceva, but they haven't turned toward Jesus and received it. - 'burned them at a public bonfire'-it seems like the people of Ephesus learn two very important lessons from the sons of Sceva: they learn just how big a difference it makes to be filled with the Holy Spirit; and they learn that evil spirits are not to be toyed with.
 In response to these lessons, they turn to Jesus, and they firmly and permanently reject forms of spiritual power that come from a source other than the Holy Spirit.

 - Through you: The Holy Spirit had already given Paul the power to perform miracles, but here he takes it to a whole new level.
-Ask God to bring you to a whole new level in hearing his voice, in healing, in prophecy, or in any way you have already experienced his power before. - Through your six: Are any of your six seeking spiritual power apart from Jesus?
-Ask the Holy Spirit to preserve them from being overpowered like the sons of Sceva, and to draw them to himself instead. - Through our church: Peter experienced an outbreak of the Holy Spirit that totally changed Jerusalem, and Paul saw Ephesus transformed by the name of Jesus and the power of the Holy Spirit.
+Ask God to bring you to a whole new level in hearing God's voice, in praying for healing, in sharing words from God with others, or in any way you have already experienced his power before. - Through your six: Are any of your six seeking spiritual power apart from a source other than Jesus?
+Ask the Holy Spirit to preserve them from being harmed like the sons of Sceva, and to draw them toward the spiritual blessings found in Jesus instead. - Through our church: Peter experienced an outbreak of the Holy Spirit that totally changed Jerusalem, and Paul saw Ephesus transformed by the name of Jesus and the power of the Holy Spirit.
 Pray that we would have the chance of seeing such an outpouring of the Holy Spirit here in Boston.

-Wednesday, April 21st
+Wednesday, March 20th